micrology/prsm/doc/help/docs/Mouse.md

 * a ***double-click*** on the background zooms the whole map in or out so that it neatly fits the window.
 Any selected factors or links are de-selected.
 * holding down the ***shift*** key and moving the mouse shows a loupe (a magnifying glass) to see small details of the map.
 * holding down the ***control*** key and dragging shows a selection rectangle - when you release the mouse, all factors in the rectangle are selected.
-* holding down the ***option*** or ALT key and clicking on the background is a shortcut for adding a new factor
+* holding down the ***option*** or ***ALT*** key and clicking on the background is a shortcut for adding a new factor
-* holding down the ***option*** or ALT key and clicking on a factor is a shortcut for adding a link - the pointer will become a cross and you can then drag from the factor to another factor to create the link.
+* holding down the ***option*** or ***ALT*** key and clicking on a factor is a shortcut for adding a link - the pointer will become a cross and you can then drag from the factor to another factor to create the link.

+The actions that involve holding down a key while clicking with the mouse do not work on touchscreens.